GNUKalashnikov/ansible/README.md

 This will prompt for a password and once createad, looking into will show a encrypted file.
 To access the files content once more use:
 2. `ansible-vault edit secret.yml`

+### Injecting vallues from ansible secrets to a file for docker to pickup
+We want to create a way where we specify secrets and anonymously send them to our docker-compose file location into a made `.env`, where we replace the values with the attributes assigned from our ansible-vault.